Hudson Palmer Homes

-David Cutler Group, renamed Hudson Palmer Homes in 2017, is a Plymouth Meeting, Pennsylvania-based company and the largest privately held residential builder of new luxury homes and luxury communities in Philadelphia's Delaware Valley area.
+David Cutler Group, renamed Hudson Palmer Homes in 2017, is a Plymouth Meeting, Pennsylvania-based company and the largest privately held residential builder of new luxury homes and luxury communities in the Philadelphia metropolitan area.

 Overview

 Hudson Palmer Homes, formerly known as the David Cutler Group, is a leading regional homebuilder.
 Most of its homes are single-family luxury residences and communities in Berks County, Pennsylvania; Bucks County, Pennsylvania; Chester County, Pennsylvania; Montgomery County, Pennsylvania and Delaware County, Pennsylvania.
 They are one of the few large homebuilders that still practices the building process of "stick-building."
 A stick-built home is one where the building is completely constructed on site piece-by-piece rather than by pre-fabricated frames.